joerg-pfruender/joerg-pfruender.github.io/_posts/2020-03-20-jenkins_ports.md

 **Disadvantage**

-You should make people agree the the rule of using range number for ports.
+* You should make people agree the the rule of using range number for ports.
 If not, you might still have port conflicts.

+* If the service once can't free the port on stopping, that port remains blocked until manual interaction, e.g. reboot of the Jenkins node.

 *Any comments or suggestions?
 Leave an issue or a pull request!*